-- 2.1 When a grievant is not represented by UTLA, the District shall promptly furnish to UTLA (in care of the Director of Grievance Processing) a copy of the grievance.
+- 2.1 When a grievant is not represented by UTLA, the District shall promptly furnish to UTLA (in care of the UTLA Field and Organizing Director) a copy of the grievance.
 If the grievance is withdrawn without a settlement, the District shall so notify UTLA.
 The District shall not agree to a final resolution of the grievance until UTLA has been notified of the proposed resolution, and been given an opportunity to state in writing its views on the matter. - Grievance meetings and hearings will be scheduled by the District at mutually convenient times and places during District business hours.
 Such meetings will be scheduled so as to minimize interference with regular employee duties.
 Step One meetings will not be scheduled on released time except when it is convenient to do so during the preparation period of the involved employee(s).
 If a grievance meeting at Step Two or Arbitration is scheduled during duty hours, reasonable employee released time, including necessary travel time, without loss of salary and with mileage reimbursement, will be provided to the grievant, to a UTLA representative if one is to be present, and to any witness who attends by mutual agreement.
-For arbitration hearings the grievant, arbitration panel representatives and witnesses as required shall be afforded released time and mileage. - 4.0 Confidentiality: In order to encourage a professional and harmonious disposition of grievances, it is agreed that from the time a grievance is filed until it is finally resolved, neither UTLA, the District nor the grievant shall make public the grievance or evidence regarding the grievance.
-This prohibition is not intended to restrict normal interviewing of witnesses and other necessary preparation for hearing. - 4.1 If the grievant or UTLA violates the above confidentiality requirement, the grievance shall be dismissed with prejudice.
-If the District violates the above confidentiality requirement, the grievance shall be deemed sustained, subject to a hearing limited to the issue of appropriate remedy. - 5.0 Effect of Time Limits: If a grievance is not processed by the grievant at any step in accordance with the time limits of this Article, it shall be deemed withdrawn.
+For arbitration hearings the grievant, arbitration panel representatives and witnesses as required shall be afforded released time and mileage. - 4.0 Confidentiality: In order to encourage a professional and harmonious disposition of grievances, it is agreed that from the time a grievance is filed until a final determination has been reached, all proceedings shall be considered private and any preliminary disposition shall not be made public without the agreement of all parties.
+The District and UTLA may report on grievances by citing no more than the section and article alleged to have been violated and the stage at which the grievance is at the time of the report.
+At no time in any report or public record may either party or the grievant cite any names or schools.
+This prohibition is not intended to restrict normal interviewing of witnesses and other necessary preparation for hearing. - 5.0 Effect of Time Limits: If a grievance is not processed by the grievant at any step in accordance with the time limits of this Article, it shall be deemed withdrawn.
 The District shall respond, in writing, in a timely manner as provided in this Article.
 If the District fails to respond to the grievance in a timely manner at any step, the grievant has the option to proceed directly to the final step of this procedure (See Section 11.0).
 All time limits and grievance steps may be shortened, extended or waived, but only by mutual written agreement. - 6.0 "Day" Defined: A "day" for purposes of this Article is defined as any day of the calendar year except Saturdays, Sundays, and legal or school holidays.